 Find and manage existing Google accounts

-You can find and manage your users with existing Google Accounts using the Transfer tool for unmanaged users.
-You use the tool to check whether any users in your organization have personal Google accounts that share your organization's email address (conflicting accounts).
-If so, you can ask the users to transfer their personal Google account to your organization's managed Google account.
-You can track who’s been sent a request, and who’s accepted or declined.
+Find and manage users with existing Google Accounts using the Transfer tool for unmanaged users.
+The tool checks whether any users in your organization have personal Google accounts that share your organization's email address.
+Learn more about conflicting accounts.

 You must be signed in as a super administrator for this task.

 - Make sure your domain is verified with a TXT or CNAME record.
 Learn more about verifying your domain.